katemartian/LHoutputsManuscript/README.md

 # How to use functions

 ## Processing data
-Using functions from [___FiberPhotmetryDataAnalysis.ipynb___](./FiberPhotometryDataAnalysis.ipynb) you can create _FiberPhotometryRecording_ object with your recordings and with one line of code get dF/F signal and create perievent arrays:
+Using functions from [___FiberPhotmetryDataAnalysis.ipynb___](./FiberPhotometryDataAnalysis.ipynb), you can create _FiberPhotometryRecording_ object containing your recordings and with one line of code calculate dF/F signal and create perievent arrays:

 ```python
 # Create dictionaries with your recordings and events